A comprehensive Hawaii airport guide – how to get around fast and easy at each airport

 Big Island Airports

-The Big Island has two airports that accommodate major air traffic on opposite ends of the island.
-Most flights are inter island flights from the main hub at Honolulu, but there are also a few directly flights from the mainland and some international destinations.
+The Big Island has two main airports that accommodate major air traffic on opposite ends of the island.
+Most flights are inter-island flights from the main hub at Honolulu, but there are also a few directly flights from the mainland and some international destinations.

 Hilo International Airport (ITO)

-You’ll notice when you arrive the Hilo International Airport with the walkways open to tropical plants of gardenias, the entry arrivals and departures lines with tropical plants and flowers and after checking the seating arrangements with tropical print sofas and wood furniture give you a sense of comfort and Hawaiian hospitality that makes this airport feel so comfortable along with the friendly service you’ll get from the check in agents, TSA entry and even when you board your flights.
+You’ll notice when you arrive the Hilo International Airport with the open walkways filled with tropical plants and palm trees.
+The entry arrivals and departures are filled in between open areas with tropical plants and flowers, even the tropical print sofas and wooden furniture give you a sense of comfort and Hawaiian hospitality, making this airport feel so comfortable along with the friendly service you’ll get from the check in agents, TSA entry and even when you board your flights.

 Hilo airport services all of East Hawaii, the Hamakua coast, Puna district and down to Volcanoes National Park so if you are planning on basing yourself in any of these locations then Hilo is the place to be.
-Less than two miles to Hilo’s downtown historic district, you’ll pass through iconic places in Hilo including Liliu’okalani gardens, Coconut Island, Rainbow Falls and Hilo’s scenic waterfront area.
+Less than two miles to Hilo’s downtown historic district, you’ll pass through iconic sites like Liliu’okalani gardens, Coconut Island, Rainbow Falls and Hilo’s scenic waterfront area.

-In the front portion of the airport are lei stands, check in desks and across the street are the rental car offices with easy access to your rental cars.
+In the front portion of the airport are lei stands, check in desks and across the street are the rental car offices you can easily get to and get your car quickly.
 What’s sweet about Hilo are the volunteer musicians and Hula dancers that frequent the main waiting lounge area and offer some beautiful hula dances and talk story to what life is like every day in Hilo and East Hawaii.
 There are Uber and taxis to take you where you need to go, Uber rides only pick up at the outskirts of airport and only drops off directly at the airport.

 Address: 2450 Kekuanaoa St., Hilo, HI 96720